madvadi/madvadi.github.io/README.md

 | 10000                | 0.00256   | 0.00265   | 0.00266 | 3.47            | 0.29          | 0.44                             | 0.08                           |
 | 11500                | 0.00250   | 0.00258   | 0.00259 | 3.28            | 0.25          | 0.20                             | 0.07                           |

-*Table 2: Verification of mesh convergence using the skin-friction coefficient $C_f$ at selected momentum-thickness Reynolds numbers.
+*Table 2: Verification of mesh convergence using the skin-friction coefficient* $$C_f$$ *at selected momentum-thickness Reynolds numbers.
 Percentage differences are calculated relative to the finer mesh solution.*

 Because analytic profiles like Coles' Law do not cleanly describe the highly non-linear buffer zone (5<$$y^+$$<30), validation comparison is isolated to the strictly valid algebraic limits: the linear viscous sublayer and the fully developed log-law region.
 Due to its complexity, this study will only validate the viscous sublayer and log-law $u^+$ velocity profiles.
 In Figure 12, between $$5 < y^+ < 30$$, $$u^+ = y^+$$ is used as a placeholder, while at $y^+ \le 5$, $y^+ = u^+$ is applied, and $y^+ > 30$ uses Coles' Mean Velocity profile law (AIAA TMBWG, 2026).
 All refinement levels show a similar profile in Figure 12.
 In Table 3, the relative and GCI errors measured at several key $y^+$ values systematically decrease with mesh refinement.
 The error notably decreases upon entering the log-law region soon after leaving the buffer zone (Apsley, 2009).